 There were no acquisitions in 2018 that are within the scope of AASB 3 Business Combinations.
-The pre-IPO restructure disclosed on page 64 has been treated as a common control transaction and is outside the scope of AASB 3.
+The pre-IPO restructure disclosed in page 53 has been treated as a common control transaction and is outside the scope of AASB 3.